 Connecting Flights and Transit at Manila Airport

-Consider these as practical minimums, not guarantees.
-If an airline sells the connection under one booking, it usually means the itinerary is doable.
+Treat these as practical minimums, not guarantees.
+If an airline sells the connection under one booking, the itinerary is doable.
 Still, add more time if you are on separate bookings, travelling with kids, accompanying elderly passengers, need mobility assistance, have checked baggage, or are unfamiliar with NAIA.

 Separate bookings are riskier.
 Treat them like two separate trips: you may need to claim bags, move terminals, check in again, pass security again, and absorb the cost if you miss the next flight.